 I looked over to my ex-wife for reassurance, she nodded in agreement.
 I always trusted my ex-wife and in regards to this palm reading even more.
 My ex-wife is a special soul, she can read palms, but she always declined to read mine when I asked her, this was enough for me to believe what had just taken place.
 The woman did not want money, instead, she gave us both hugs and sent us on our way.
 I was devastated.
 I had just been told that my life has a deadline, literally, I now believed I would be dead by 35.

 I remember walking back upset and saying to my ex-wife, “I am going to die.”
 I couldn’t fathom changing at that point.
-I was already in a deep depression and had the constant feeling of failure.
+I was already in a deep depression and had a constant feeling of failure.
 When you’re in a rut, nothing in the world ever seems possible.

 When we returned to the hotel, I became badly sick to my stomach and ended up throwing up all night, as if I was purging everything.
 The amazing food and drinks, my emotions, the baggage, my anger, and fears, everything.
-All were being flushed down a toilet bowl in the mist of lights in one of Bangkok’s luxury hotels.
+All were being flushed down a toilet bowl in the midst of lights in one of Bangkok’s luxury hotels.

 We returned to Dhaka, Bangladesh and I fell into a deeper depression.